 The life-size portrait bust of Thomas Jefferson captures the third president’s selflessness and devotion to public service, said Richard.
 He and his wife, Dr. Kathryn Mitchell Pumphrey ’75, donated the sculpture to the Corporation for Jefferson’s Poplar Forest, the organization that preserves the octagonal home that Jefferson designed for himself near Lynchburg.

 The donation is a continuation of a long relationship with Poplar Forest.
-“We have been keeping up with the restoration of Poplar Forest since the mid-1980s, and we fully support the Corporation’s mission to celebrate Mr. Jefferson’s architectural accomplishments,” said Kathryn, who serves on the Lynchburg College Board of Trustees.
+“We have been keeping up with the restoration of Poplar Forest since the mid-1980s, and we fully support the Corporation’s mission to celebrate Mr. Jefferson’s architectural accomplishments,” said Kathryn, who serves on the University of Lynchburg Board of Trustees.
 “Increasingly, we felt that the human element of Thomas Jefferson’s presence was needed to complement this emphasis.
 Having his likeness here is important to the site.
 It personalizes it.”

 Since the 1980s, the Pumphreys have attended numerous lectures on Jefferson’s life, and Kathryn has developed a large library of books about the author of the Declaration of Independence.
 They frequent Monticello, Jefferson’s home near Charlottesville, and the University of Virginia, which boasts numerous examples of Jeffersonian architecture.